cyphar/heisig-rtk-index/README.md

  * They contained some form of inaccuracy (usually incorrect keywords).

-To correct all of the above, I used [an existing index of the Kanji from RtK 6th Edition][base-index] and then painstakingly extracted an SVG of each primitive so that it could be used as a scalable (and invertable) image.
+To correct all of the above, I used [an existing index of the kanji from RtK 6th Edition][base-index] and then painstakingly extracted an SVG of each primitive so that it could be used as a scalable (and invertable) image.
-Finally I wrote some scripts to help collate all of these parts into a "primitive" index and then another script to generate a "combined" index of both the primitives and Kanji indices.
+I then went through every primitive and attempted to find a corresponding unicode version of the character which can be rendered by modern fonts (I found some unicode codepoints which do represent primitives but are sadly not renderable by any fonts I have -- these are kept in this repo source but aren't in the released index zip files).
+Finally I wrote some scripts to help collate all of these parts into a "primitive" index and then another script to generate a "combined" index of both the primitives and kanji indices.

 All of these scripts and source files are available in this repository, and you can get the final output ("INDEX.csv" along with the set of primitive SVGs) as